Ball of the Foot Pain

 - Stretching and flexibility decreasing pressure from the bulb foot.

 - Physical therapy to increase flexibility and remove pressure from the bulb foot.

-- Massage therapy to leave pressure and swelling to the ball foot.
+- Massage therapy to leave the pressure and to swell to the ball foot.

 - The most successful therapies include wearing good shoes and good orthotics.